Web3 DevOps service providers in 2026: RPC Fast edition

 Earlier, we published a deep dive into the top blockchain DevOps companies shaping infrastructure in 2025.
 But Web3 is evolving fast, and infrastructure needs are evolving with it.

 While blockchain was once the technical foundation, Web3 now demands more than just uptime and validator hosting.
-It needs flexible, scalable, cross-protocol infrastructure that supports dApps, wallets, rollups, and real-time data pipelines across ecosystems.
+It needs a flexible, scalable, cross-protocol infrastructure that supports dApps, wallets, rollups, and real-time data pipelines across ecosystems.

 And the stakes are only getting higher.
 The global Web3 market is projected to hit nearly $100 billion by 2034, according to a Precedence Research report.
 As more projects race to ship faster and scale smarter, demand for advanced Web3 DevOps service providers is surging.